-Around 85% of students who started college at Providence College finish the requirements for graduation within six years.
+NOTE: Around 89% of students who start college at Providence College finish the requirements for graduation within six years.

 Providence College offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|

 |AP Credit Accepted||√|

 |IB Credits Accepted||√|

 Reminder: Providence College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Providence College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement